-As with any major team-up movie, Age of Ultron had its moments – some of which were genuinely inspired, awesome bits of fan-service – but it felt like Avengers 2 was striving to be more of the same instead of something more exciting or more profound, and at a time when we’d already seen the genre-shaping Captain America: The Winter Soldier and Guardians of the Galaxy, that just wasn’t enough, this film feeling like a throwback to an earlier phase rather than a look forward to a more exciting time.
+As with any major team-up movie, Age of Ultron had its moments – some of which were genuinely inspired, awesome bits of fan-service – but it felt like Avengers 2 was striving to be more of the same instead of something more exciting or more profound, and at a time in which we’d already seen the genre-shaping Captain America: The Winter Soldier and Guardians of the Galaxy, that just wasn’t enough, this film feeling like a throwback to an earlier phase rather than a look forward to a more exciting time.
 Avengers 2 was simply too low-stakes, its introductions of characters and locations being too transparent to hold any weight or emotional impact, the film being more of an important lesson to Marvel Studios than a monumentally enjoyable watch for any of us.

 22. Spider-Man: Far from Home (2019)

-Spider-Man: Far from Home has some of the most visually remarkable sequences in all of the MCU, the scenes in which Peter Parker is forced into dream-scapes of avant-garde nightmare imagery and spectacular visual effects being truly astonishing, but it suffered from the playful coming-of-age tropes of the original being stripped of their playfulness – MJ simply being MJ rather than a character with agency or even her typically dysfunctional charisma, Peter’s plethora of interesting classmates relegated to machines through which the film delivered expository dialogue or aligned viewers with what the “morally correct” point of view was, Peter no longer seeming like a fish out of water because of how the newness of superherodom and its related technologies was no longer new to him – while the narrative itself felt very much like a coming of age film for a character who had already come of age in other movies.
+Spider-Man: Far from Home has some of the most visually remarkable sequences in all of the MCU, the scenes in which Peter Parker is forced into dream-scapes of avant-garde nightmare imagery and spectacular visual effects being truly astonishing, but it suffered from the playful coming-of-age tropes of the original being stripped of their playfulness – MJ simply being MJ rather than a character with agency or even her typically dysfunctional charisma, Peter’s plethora of interesting classmates relegated to machines through which the film delivered expository dialogue or aligned viewers with what the “morally correct” point of view was, Peter no longer seeming like a fish out of water because of how the newness of superherodom and its related technologies was no longer new to him.
+And worse, the narrative itself felt very much like a coming of age film for a character who had already come of age in other movies.

-As Spidey grew away from his own franchise, his own franchise was made to lose out on its key selling point of seeing Peter Parker as a child in high school struggling with growing into his new body while dealing with the emotional rollercoasters of school romances, social pressures and so on – something that not even additional central MCU characters, exceptional CG and powerhouse new cast members could help fix.
+As Spidey grew away from his own franchise, his own franchise was made to lose out on its key selling point of seeing Peter Parker as a child in high school struggling with growing into his new body while dealing with the emotional rollercoasters of school romances, social pressures and so on – something that not even additional central MCU characters, exceptional CG and powerhouse new cast members could help to fix.

 Recommended for you: Far from Home – Throwing Shade at the Superhero Factory

-16. Captain Marvel (2019)
+21. Captain Marvel (2019)

-Captain Marvel was stripped of its opportunity for visual independence and warped into the same bland colour palette and CG-mechinations as the likes of Iron Man 2, Thor: The Dark World and Ant-Man and the Wasp, and was even placed in the most unfortunate position on the release calendar – between Infinity War and Endgame, despite not being related to either.
-It didn’t have the musical advantages of fellow debuts Guardians of the Galaxy or Black Panther, and barely leaned into its 1990s nostalgia that gave it one of its unique selling points, but it was a film that borrowed from the same narrative and dialogue tropes that ultimately tanked Age of Ultron (at least in terms of critical reception), a movie that ultimately illustrated the studio’s intent on making something safe rather than challenging.
+Captain Marvel was stripped of its opportunity for visual independence and warped into the same bland colour palette and CG-machinations as the likes of Iron Man 2, Thor: The Dark World and Ant-Man and the Wasp, and was even placed in the most unfortunate position on the release calendar – between Infinity War and Endgame, despite not being related to either.
+It didn’t have the musical advantages of fellow debuts Guardians of the Galaxy or Black Panther, and barely leaned into its 1990s nostalgia that gave it one of its unique selling points, but it was a film that borrowed from the same narrative and dialogue tropes that tanked Age of Ultron (at least in terms of critical reception), a movie that ultimately illustrated the studio’s intent on making something safe rather than challenging.